donat19/3d-render-in-terminal/README.md

 - High-resolution glyph gradient (ASCII + Unicode) for finer detail in the terminal.
 - Respects terminal resizes on the fly; just stretch the window for more pixels.
 - Easily customisable rotation speed, FOV, light direction, and render duration.
-- Checkerboard ground plane with dynamic shadows and enhanced lighting for depth cues.
+- Checkerboard ground plane with dynamic shadows, floor reflections, and enhanced lighting for depth cues.
+- Integrated HUD overlay (FPS counter in the top-right corner by default).

 ## Requirements